 A very simple and rustic cake with a moist center and a crumbly topping.
 Red Currant Cake is an easy and gorgeous summer dessert!
+Easily prepared with fresh currants during harvesting season, or with frozen currants throughout the winter months!

 Let me tell you about this cake!
 It is a super moist and delicious cake with a crunchy topping.
 I picked right in our new backyard!
 Yes!!
 This Red Currant Cake is the first recipe of four in my Red Currant Series.